-Mauritius Housing Company Ltd, the "Company" or "MHC", was incorporated on 12 December 1989 as a public company with limited liability.
-The principal activities of the Company are the granting of loans for the construction/purchase of houses, to engage in deposits taking and to promote property development.
-The registered office of the Company is MHC Building, Reverend Jean Lebrun Street, Port Louis, Republic of Mauritius.
+Mauritius Housing Company Ltd, the "Company" or "MHC", was incorporated on 12 December 1989 as a Public Company with Limited Liability.
+The principal activities of the Company are the granting of loans for the construction/purchase of houses, to engage in Deposits Taking and to promote property development.
+The registered office of the Company is MHC Building, Révérend Jean Lebrun Street, Port Louis, Republic of Mauritius.
 The Company holds licences from the Bank of Mauritius and the Financial Services Commission.

-The financial statements of the Company have been prepared

-in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and comply with the requirements of the Mauritius Companies Act 2001, the Banking Act 2004, the Financial Reporting Act 2004 and the Bank of Mauritius Guidelines.
+The Financial Statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and comply with the Mauritius Companies Act 2001 and other applicable legislations and guidelines.